Last Updated on December 1, 2023 by Natalia

 Bangkok is home to some iconic floating markets, which means the lesser-known Khlong Lat Mayom Floating Market is often overlooked by tourists.
 Despite this, the market is conveniently located much closer to downtown Bangkok than the more famous Amphawa Floating Market and Damnoen Saduak Floating Market.
 The market isn’t as busy with boats as you may expect, but it offers a more authentic experience whilst allowing you to avoid the hoards of tourists found at the more popular markets.
-If you’re looking for unique things to do in Bangkok then it’s definitely worth a trip to the Khlong Lat Mayom Floating Market.
+If you’re looking for unique things to do then it’s definitely worth adding Khlong Lat Mayom Floating Market to your Bangkok itinerary.

 How to get to Khlong Lat Mayom Floating Market